SeleniumHQ/docs/02_Getting_Started_with_WebDriver.md

 As seen in the example, locating elements in WebDriver is done on the `WebDriver` instance object.
-The `findElement(By)` method returns another fundamental object type in WebDriver, called a `WebElement`.
+The `findElement(By)` method returns another fundamental object type: the `WebElement`.

-The types `WebDriver`'s and `WebElement`'s represent the browser instance and a DOM node respectively.
+* `WebDriver` represents the browser
+* `WebElement` represents a particular DOM node (a control, e.g. a link or input field, etc)

-Once you have have a reference to a web element you've located, you can narrow down your search by using the same call on that object
+Once you have have a reference to a web element that's been "found", you can narrow the scope of your search by using the same call on that object
 instance:

 ```java